 Welcome to the portal page for what is my favourite photographic genre....animals.

-Donkeys are maligned, a symbol of stupidity (and backsides), yet I find them real characters
+Donkeys are maligned, a symbol of stupidity (and backsides), yet I find them real characters.

-Rabbits, guinea pigs, birds, ferrets, snakes, lizards, tortoises, alpacas...
+Rabbits, guinea pigs, birds, ferrets, snakes, lizards, tortoises, alpacas rats, mice, hamsters.....

 My aim is to stimulate natural curiosity - what's this?
 I do not use treats because of potential dietry problems.
 I train my own dog not to expect or scrounge food from strangers.
 I also prefer not to use toys, except as a last resort.

 The Wurzels once joked "If at first you don't succeed - forget it".
 Any pet photographer with this attitude might as well forget it.
 I am prepared to keep trying for that special moment.

-I am in the process of setting up a fully mobile pet portrait studio with appropriate backdrops, props and studying studio lighting techniques with a view of "how can this be applied to pet photography?"
+I am in the process of setting up a mobile pet portrait studio with appropriate backdrops, props and studying studio lighting techniques with a view of "how can this be applied to pet photography?"